-The goal of the WOD is to make available to anyone, without restriction, the most complete set of historical ocean profile data possible in digital form.
-The data, archived by NCEI, provide records of temperature, salinity, nutrients, plankton, pH, and oxygen data, as well as several other ocean variables.
-The WOD contains data collected by many instruments used to measure the state of the ocean such as Argo floats, gliders, expendable bathythermographs (XBTs, small probes that measure sea temperature relative to depth), and buoys.
+The goal of the WOD is to make the most complete set of historical ocean profile data possible in digital form available to anyone without restriction.
+The data, archived by NCEI, maintains records of temperature, salinity, nutrients, plankton, pH, and oxygen data, as well as several other ocean variables.

 Researchers and the WOD

 Whether studying the relationship of the ocean to Earth, conducting fisheries research, or managing marine resources, scientists and managers depend on observations of the marine environment.
-The WOD contributes to many types of diverse research applications, from data assimilation models to the study of foraging habits of seal lions, walruses, and seals.
+The WOD contributes to many types of diverse research applications from data assimilation models to understanding foraging habits of marine mammals to studying fisheries ecology.

 Researchers also look at the role of the ocean as part of Earth’s climate system to understand climate variability and change.
-Using data from WOD, a clearer image can emerge of the global environment.
-The database can be used to determine ocean heat and salt content changes, providing historical perspective, both regionally and globally.
-For example, a recently published study utilizes these data to examine climate shifts in the North Atlantic.
+The database can be used to determine changes in ocean heat and salt content, providing regional and global historical perspective.
+For example, a published study by NCEI researchers used these data to examine climate shifts in the North Atlantic.

 WOD relies on data from institutional, national, and regional data centers as well as from individual scientists and scientific teams.
 In short, those who use the WOD also contribute to it.
-Oceanographers at NCEI’s Ocean Climate Laboratory quality control all WOD data.
+Oceanographers at NCEI’s Ocean Climate Laboratory scientifically quality-control all WOD profile data.

 Ocean Data Instruments

-A number of instruments and techniques are used to gather data from the ocean over time.
+A number of instruments and techniques can be used to gather data from the ocean.

 The WOD contains records dating to the second of three voyages of notable British Naval explorer Capt.
 James Cook.
-Launched in 1772, the expedition led by Cook on the HMS Resolution circumnavigated the globe at an extreme southern latitude, one of the first ships to cross the Antarctic Circle in January 1773.
+Launched in 1772, the expedition led by Cook on the HMS Resolution circumnavigated the globe at an extreme southern latitude and became one of the first ships to cross the Antarctic Circle in January 1773.
 Naturalists and botanists on his voyages made observations and discoveries.
-Log books of weather and other scientific information from Cook’s voyages are kept in the National Archive at Kew, England.
+Log books of weather and other scientific information from Cook’s voyages are kept in The National Archives at Kew, England.